1ryanhart/Azure1/README.md

 1. Run `terraform init` to initialise Terraform
 3. Run `terraform plan -out solution.plan` to view what will be created
 4. Run `terraform apply` to build the web server and load balancer

+### How to customise the vars.tf file

+Vars.tf includes 5 variables, all with default values.
+In order to customise the default values for any of these fields, change the relavant 'default' value.

 ### Output from executing `terraform apply`